Application guidelines for Health Projects and Research Fund grants

 A Slater and Gordon representative is available to brief potential applicants on grant application processes and fund priorities.
 Queries can also be answered by sending questions to email@example.com.

-The Fund will be held independently in Australia by the Australian Communities Foundation (ACF) and by the London Community Foundation (LCF) in the United Kingdom as Trustees.
+The Fund will be held independently in Australia by the Australian Communities Foundation (ACF) as Trustees.
 Donations will be accepted and will be tax deductible.
 More information about the ACF can be found by visiting www.communityfoundation.org.au.

 If you would like more information, an application or wish to be included on our mailing list, please contact: